 It is not a power that is even in question.

-Anyway, joining us to uh talk about the very latest on this.
+Anyway, joining us to talk about the very latest on this, we have John Solomon of The Hill.

-We have John Solomon of the Hill, and uh we're gonna talk about the release yesterday of Lisa Page's testimony is now this whole the two years, a culmination of unpeeling an onion is now reaping some benefit, and we see that the end of the tunnel here, there are going to be indictments and all names you're going to be familiar with are in deep trouble.
+And we see that the end of the tunnel here, there are going to be indictments, and all names you're going to be familiar with are in deep trouble.

-This is the greatest demonstration yet of a politically motivated corrupt at Manhattan DA who pre-announced his intent, then coordinated with Mueller's team to ensure that Manafort dies in prison, because immediately after this he was charged with sixteen new charges, not federal, um in Manhattan.
+This is the greatest demonstration yet of a politically motivated corrupt at Manhattan DA who pre-announced his intent, then coordinated with Mueller's team to ensure that Manafort dies in prison because immediately after this, he was charged with 16 new charges, not federal, in Manhattan.

-Can you exp I'll let you explain it from the legal perspective?
+Can you let you explain it from the legal perspective?

-Well, this is this is redundant, it's overkill, it should be double jeopardy, uh, but the law doesn't favor that, unfortunately.
+It should be double jeopardy, but the law doesn't favor that, unfortunately.

-Um so, yeah, I mean, they're still going after Paul Manafort with a vengeance, even though two judges have now said in their respective cases involving him that uh there's no evidence of collusion.
+So, yeah, I mean, they're still going after Paul Manafort with a vengeance, even though two judges have now said in their respective cases involving him that there's no evidence of collusion.

 That on top of the House, that on top of the Senate.

-And I suspect that if uh Robert Muller, the special counsel had evidence of collusion, somebody would have been charged by now, but so far it hasn't happened.
+And I suspect that if Robert Mueller, the special counsel, had evidence of collusion, somebody would have been charged by now, but so far it hasn't happened.

 But this seems like it was all planned out.